benignbala/py-asciidoctor/README.md

 # py-asciidoctor
-Yet another Python interface to AsciiDoc
+Yet another Python interface to AsciiDoc, inspired by the asciidoctor project.